dk14/wolfram-mega/docs/dsl.md

 > IRL loans.
 The only way to ensure redemption contract taking place is  to create "Vanilla Future Contract"

 #### Vanilla Future Contract
-Vanilla fuutres are impossible on blockchain, they are not automatable, since either of the party might not have funds in the future, thus no way to collaterize in advance.
+Vanilla futures are impossible on blockchain.
+Such contracts are not automatable, since either of the party might not have funds in the future, thus no way to collaterize in advance.

 > Defi "solves" it with tokens, but tokens are not backed up by anything.
 You cannot tokenize a car or a human.
 Alice cannot go and tatoo a **unique** pubkey on a car or her body.
 Carol will take up on a trend and everyone will have same tatoo like idiots.